pitt-cdm/2019spring/plans/lesson-05.md

 Not only will that sync to GitHub, it'll also know which files you want to sync using Git Large File Storage, and make the transfer accordingly!

-One way to think of this process is as a little pass-through window at a restaurant counter.
-You load up items onto the tray with "add", stick a label on them with "commit", and keep doing that until you're ready to push the tray through the window and out into the world.

 ## 5. Share and Enjoy (15 min)
 Before we have to go, let's hear at least a few of the 15-second clips you were able to produce from our Speaker of the House!